iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.phe.couchto5K 1 reviews"/>
 </p>

+> The audio does not work when i start it, despite changing the settings.
+Had to resort to putting the times on my fitbit as an interval workout.
+Seems to be a common problem wity Huawei phones.<br> :date: __2021-03-03 13:01:02__

+> Great idea but doesn't work.
+I have done 3 runs on one run the program just shut down and on the other run it shut down 3 times in the run and I had to re start it and skip ahead to where I was.
+I will try a different app if the next run doesn't work.
+Please sort this out, it's extremely disruptive.
+Thank you<br> :date: __2021-03-03 09:23:00__

+> Not a good start.
+Sarah Millican has always been annoying, can't stand her voice.
+Other options no better.
+Can we have more trainer voices please 🙏<br> :date: __2021-03-02 20:35:55__

+> Terrible, clicks off when your phone locks or when u open another app<br> :date: __2021-03-01 15:20:40__

+> Supported by the BBC.
+Okay, I'm out.<br> :date: __2021-03-01 00:38:14__

+> App doesn't work and won't open<br> :date: __2021-02-27 22:45:03__

 > Booring<br> :date: __2021-02-26 18:01:04__

 > Often doesn't work when pairing with wireless headphones.
 Will start your music, start the run and instead of the trainer there's nothing at all<br> :date: __2021-02-23 23:17:38__